Brunei is a tiny nation surrounded by Malaysia and Indonesia, a small portion of the vast Southeast Asian island of Borneo.

-I was eager to observe a country that had been blessed with oil, and for once the proceeds of the resource had been used to build the country and transform it into a wealthy economic nation.
+I was eager to observe a country that had been blessed with oil, and for once, the proceeds of the resource had been used to build the country and transform it into a wealthy economic nation.

-Before arriving at the ferry I filled in the information on my entrance card, signing an intimidating red capital letter statement at the end reading, “DEATH FOR DRUG TRAFFICKERS UNDER BRUNEI LAW.”
+Before arriving at the ferry, I filled in the information on my entrance card, signing an intimidating red capital letter statement at the end reading, “DEATH FOR DRUG TRAFFICKERS UNDER BRUNEI LAW.”

 I was surprised as soon as I exited the ferry, expecting a normal SE Asian greeting with loads of people and touts hustling to sell a ride in their cab, but hearing none of that.

-The drive passed through normal Bruneian homes, everything I observed seemed to be in an economic level a number of steps above the surrounding SE Asian countries.
-Homes looked like they were Gardens of Eden, surrounded by neatly manicured tropical trees all blooming with fresh fruit.
+The drive passed through ordinary Bruneian homes, everything I observed seemed to be on an economic level many steps above the surrounding Southeast Asian countries.

 Though Bandar Seri Begawan is the capital and largest city of Brunei, it had such a unique feeling – possibly the quietest and most peaceful capital in Asia.

 The city was quite the opposite of characteristic Asian cities, lacking all roaring traffic, masses of humanity, and clouds of pollution.

-During the daylight sun, the gold blindingly shimmered, but as the sun began to set, the dome reflected a wondrous display of color and set an Aladdin-like mood.
+During the daylight sun, the gold blindingly shimmered, but as the sun began to set, the dome reflected an amazing display of color and set an Aladdin-like mood.

 Many of the stilted homes above water were equipped with electricity, satellite dishes, internet, and our skipper even mentioned that many dwellers owned cars parked on land.

 We sped through the neighborhood, viewing water schools, police stations, a fire station, medical clinics, and even an above water Shell petrol station!

 A highlight of my visit to Brunei was the opportunity to eat a dish called Ambuyat, a traditional Bruneian staple made from sago palm starch.

-Though I only spent a single day in Bandar Seri Begawan, the calm atmosphere, the friendly people, the unique feeling and serenity made my stay truly unforgettable!
+Though I only spent a single day in Bandar Seri Begawan, the calm atmosphere, the friendly people, the unique feeling, and serenity made my stay truly unforgettable!